Sarath191181208/Java-Problems-Class/README.md

   25. Creates the 4 threads and achieve the synchronization among threads for following tasks.

-  - a.
-It accepts the multi-digit number
+      - It accepts the multi-digit number
-  - b.
-Performs the sum of digits of given number until it gets the single digit number
+      - Performs the sum of digits of given number until it gets the single digit number
-  - c.
-Calculate the factorial of number which is returned by task b above task.
+      - Calculate the factorial of number which is returned by task b above task.
         Note: For each task define the separate methods.

   26. To achieve the parallel execution in multi-threaded environment, we have created the 4 threads to perform the given task.
 The task is to take the string from the user,